image001 STM Page

 image093

 29-153 is another airport shuttle LFS, seen resting at the Station Central bus terminal on Sept.
 16, 2010.
-As of July 2011, eight 2009 buses and eight 2011 buses are being used for the shuttle service, and the 2011 buses are equipped with air conditioning to test its practicality in Montreal, the first STM NovaBus vehicles to be air conditioned.
+As of July 2011, eight 2009 buses and eight 2011 buses are being used for the shuttle service.

 image095